Social media marketing can seem pretty daunting in the beginning. There are several platforms to choose from and more appearing every day.

 Research your audience, what do they like?
 What are their hobbies and interests?
 What do they respond well to?
 In the early days, it will be trial and error but the payoff will be worth it.

 If you fail to plan, you plan to fail.
-Create a schedule or storyboard for each social platform every week and stick to it.
+Create a schedule or story board for each social platform every week and stick to it.

 This can be as basic or complex as you need, but it’s worthwhile to make sure that all of your posts are consistent across all platforms.
-A storyboard ensures that you aren’t caught short for content during the week and gives you a clear vision of the story you want to tell.
+A storyboard ensures that you aren’t caught short for content during the week and gives you a clear visual of the story you want to tell.

 Chances are you aren’t spending all day posting on social media because you have other tasks to do.
 This is where the schedule comes into play as you can organise your time.